Robert "Red Robin" Johnston, Sr., 21 Aug, 1808-30 March 1894, born to Robert & Ann Johnston, Armagh, Co. Armagh, IRELAND.

 By way of Y-DNA testing we now know that Francis "Frank" Johnston, b.
 1805 in England, who farmed close to Red Robin in Upper Canada was his older brother.
 Archibald "Archie" Johnston, b.
 1815 in Ireland, was the youngest brother.
 Frank was in Upper Canada in 1826 as we found a record of his infant son, Christopher, dying in that year.
 The first record of Red Robin in Upper Canada is in 1833; however, he may have been there much earlier.
 Archibald Johnston, b.
 1815 in Ireland, owned the farm adjacent to Red Robin on the south side.
 In early 2008 Y-DNA testing confirmed the family connection.
 Male descendants of all 3 are exact matches for the 67-markers Y-DNA test.
 Oral family history was weak on their relationship, but indicated that they were either all brothers or 2 brothers and a cousin.
 We have been unable to find a paper trail connection.
 Other siblings may have been Thomas, Janet and Catherine, but we have scanty information on them.

-Red Robin & Archie were born in Kilrea, Co.
+In Canada we have 3 families by marriage who came from Co.
 Derry, Ireland.
-Three families from that area (Anderson, Johnston & Wylie) came to Upper Canada ca. 1832 and settled close to each other.
-Later the Derby family joined them in the 1840's.
+Two families from that area (Anderson & Wylie) came to Upper Canada ca. 1832 and settled close to each other.
+Later the Derby family from the same area joined them in the 1840's.
 Indications are that Frank and possibly a George Johnson [sic] came over with a boat load of Methodists in 1822.
 Robert may have been with them.
 Archibald and 3 of his sisters came over with another group of Methodists in 1832.
 Our research efforts continue.